mountwebs/gurka/README.md

 # Gurka
-**The wonderful game of Gurka, written in python.**
+**The wonderful game of Gurka, written in Python.**

-*Dedicated to the masters' reading room and the people in it.*

 Gurka is a simple card game.
 Read about the game and the rules [here](https://www.pagat.com/last/cucumber.html).

+*Dedicated to the masters' reading room and the people in it.*

 ## Reguirements: